Photo: Marlyn Duarte |

 Dr Wigge explained that plants appeared to use a combination of the two trigger mechanisms but to varying degrees, which affects the characteristics of plants' flowering behaviour.

-"Some plants will flower at the same time each spring, whereas other plants will flower earlier if it is warmer.
+"Research carried out by a team in the US has shown that plants that use warmer temperatures to control when they flower are out-competing other plants to a considerable degree."Some plants will flower at the same time each spring, whereas other plants will flower earlier if it is warmer.
 Those are the plants that have an active PIF4 pathway," he said.

 "In the past 100 years or so, many plants that have just used day-length have become locally extinct.